sipstack/www/src_content/resources/blog/20220920-the-state-of-spam-calling-in-canada/content.md

 # THE STATE OF SPAM CALLING IN CANADA
 Spam calling, once dismissed as merely a nuisance, is now creating exponential losses for Canadians.
-Based on reports submitted to the **CAFC, C**anadian **A**nti-**F**raud **C**entre, last year’s loss were calculated at $383 million,`a steep increase from $160 million reported losses in 2020 `<sup>1</sup>`.
-It is important to note that only 5% of victims report to law enforcement or the CAFC, putting total losses immeasurably higher `<sup>2</sup>`.
+Based on reports submitted to the **CAFC, C**anadian **A**nti-**F**raud **C**entre, last year’s loss were calculated at $383 million,a steep increase from $160 million reported losses in 2020 <sup>1</sup>.
+It is important to note that only 5% of victims report to law enforcement or the CAFC, putting total losses immeasurably higher <sup>2</sup>.
 Currently, it is estimated that up to 25% of all calls made across mobile networks in Canada are spam or fraud calls, putting Canadians at serious risk`<sup>3</sup>.

 ## The top five types of scams in Canada
 Scammers have evolved, to pursue a multitude of avenues and detailed schemes, in order to stay ahead of antispam measurements.
 Here are the five largest scams in 2021, ranked by monetary loss to Canadians: